Cuckoo Hall Academies Trust (CHAT)

 About the course

-This course prepares you to teach Modern Languages to pupils aged 11 to 18.
-You should consider this course if you want to contribute to young people's development by enabling them to acquire a knowledge base in Modern Languages as well as the skills associated with practical aspects of the subject.
+This course prepares you to teach Primary.
+You should consider this course if you want to contribute to young children's development.

 On a personal level, you will develop a professional understanding of current issues in education along with the ability to effectively communicate and reflect upon your teaching.

 Our aim is to produce confident, imaginative and successful Teachers.

 You'll be taught and supported by highly experienced teams who have a national reputation for the quality of their training.

 The School Direct PGCE with QTS Teacher Trainees is run in collaboration with CHAT Academies (Cuckoo Hall Academies Trust) and the highly acclaimed University of Warwick (It’s Centre for Teacher Education is rated ‘outstanding’ by Ofsted for its ITT, Primary and Secondary training)